Adding a use case to BMC Service Desk Automation run book

 This section describes the end-to-end process for automating a service request by using the BMC Service Desk Automation run book.

 The BMC Service Desk Automation runbook has been designed in a way that you can add multiple use cases, with almost minimal configurations and no workflow changes to the core run book module.

-The run book completely takes care of managing the entire lifecycle of the ticket, like performing the validations and updating the ticket in BMC Remedy ITSM and so on.
+The run book completely takes care of managing the entire lifecycle of the ticket, like performing the validations/updates and so on.
 After the run book receives a request in the form of a BMC Remedy alert, the run book updates the ticket, collects the required fulfillment data to process the use case, and invokes the use case asynchronously by using remedy or JMS alerts.

 This asynchronous mechanism decouples the use case implementation from the run book.

 Before you start automating use cases by using the BMC Service Desk Automation run book, ensure that the following conditions are met:

 - Install the required products and ensure that they are up and running.

 - Create an Orchestration user in BMC Remedy ITSM.